zanderdk/IBEN-FML/README.md

 #IBEN-FML
-A fork of [IBEN 1.1](https://sourceforge.net/projects/iben/) originally created by Gerd Behrmann, with patches allowing compilation on modern Linux distributions, as well as other small improvements such as the ability to choose another postscript viewer then Ghostview as the standard version of IBEN 1.1 used.
+A fork of [IBEN 1.1](https://sourceforge.net/projects/iben/) originally created by Gerd Behrmann, with patches allowing compilation on modern Linux distributions, as well as other small improvements such as the ability to choose another postscript viewer then Ghostview, which IBEN 1.1 originally used.

 ## Dependencies
 The following dependencies should be installed before compiling IBEN-FML.